empowerID/empowernow_docs/docs/services/bff/how-to/dcr-bootstrap.md

 - Caches `client_id` and the `registration_access_token` (RAT) on disk
 - Pushes a status metric to Prometheus Pushgateway when configured

+Short answer (operational policy)

+- Auto-register once with a fresh IAT, then stop sending IATs.
+- Use `private_key_jwt` with `jwks_uri` pointing at the BFF’s JWKS endpoint: `https://<your-bff-host>/.well-known/jwks.json`.
+- Let the BFF auto-refresh access tokens (already implemented; no action).
+- Rotate keys by updating the BFF JWKS; the IdP will fetch via `jwks_uri`.
+No DCR re-register is needed.

 High‑level flow (bootstrap)

 ```mermaid